microsoft/FASTER/docs/cs/FasterLog.md

 using (var iter = log.Scan(0, long.MaxValue, name: "foo", recover: false))
 ```

-### Iteration for Uncommitted Data
+### Iteration for Uncommitted Data (Publish/Subscribe)

-By default, scan iterates over committted data only, awaiting (in case of `IAsyncEnumerable`) or returning `false` (in
+By default, scan allows iteration over log entries that are committed (persisted on an I/O device) only, awaiting
-case of `GetNext`) if we have returned the last committed entry.
-You can instead allow scans to proceed and read
+(in case of `IAsyncEnumerable`) or returning `false` (in case of `GetNext`) if we have returned the last
+committed entry.
+This is a desired behaviour in most cases, but sometimes consumers do not care whether the data
+is commited or not, but just wish to read and process log entries as soon as possible, similar to a regular Channel.

-uncommitted data as follows:
+You can allow scans to proceed and read uncommitted data as follows:

 ```cs
 log.Scan(0, long.MaxValue, scanUncommitted: true)
 ```

 This option allows readers to read beyond the committed address in the log.
+This mode has a useful side-effect: as long
-As long as readers keep up with writers, the
-log can stay entirely in memory and avoid being written out to disk.
-During transient overload, when readers are unable to
+as readers keep up with writers, the log can stay entirely in memory and avoid being written out to disk.
+During transient
-keep up with writers, the logs will start getting written to disk.
-In effect, FasterLog in this setting behaves like an
+overload, when readers are unable to keep up with writers, the logs will start getting written to disk.
+In effect, FasterLog
-unbounded channel with bounded memory usage.
+in this setting behaves like an _unbounded channel with bounded memory usage_.

 <img src="https://raw.githubusercontent.com/microsoft/FASTER/master/img/scan-uncommitted.png" width="400" />